BenMaltby/BenMaltby/README.md

-### Hi 👋
+### Hi 🕸

-I'm Ben, I love programming💻, motorbikes🏍, cars🏎, and problem-solving🧠.
-Always trying to learn more and be better.
+I'm Ben, I like programming💻, motorbikes🏍, cars🏎, and problem-solving🧠.

-I'm hoping to attend Queen Mary's University of London and study Computer Science in 2024.
 A dream job would be writing code for the automotive industry, such as operating systems, diagnostic tools, or ECU programming⚡.

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/Ben-Maltby/)